EduardGomezEscandell/finite_elements_1d_julia/README.md

 Class SystemOfEquations is in charge of solving for Uf.

 ### Elements
 They are in charge of computing local matrices `M`, `L` and vector `F`.
-The use Gauss quadrature to integrate them.
+The can use Gauss or Gauss-Lobatto quadrature to integrate them.